State Governments’ Role

-Generally, when agents think about insurance regulation and their initial interaction with insurance regulators, they think about state insurance licensing requirements and the general requirement for continuing education.
-In addition to agent licensing, the state insurance departments' main responsibilities include the oversight of insurers' operations and marketing practices.
-Those marketing practices are our principal focus.
+For most of our nation's history, regulation of insurance has been considered a matter for state regulation.
+For many agents, their initial interaction with insurance regulators concerns state insurance licensing requirements and the general requirement for continuing education.
+In addition to agent licensing, the state insurance departments' main responsibilities include the oversight and solvency of insurers' operations as well as their marketing practices.

 Despite their lack of uniformity, state insurance laws contain common themes.
 Through their laws and regulations, the states establish rules of practice that provide compliance and ethical guidelines by spelling out what an agent is permitted to do or prohibited from doing.
 Some of the more common rules deal with the: